ratnesh-kadam/responsive-add-ons/readme.txt

 1. Go to Appearance > Responsive Options > AddOns to see all ready sites.
 2. Preview & click on Import site to import.
+3. You will be able to see the import process
+4. Your website is ready

 == Changelog ==
 = 2.0.7 - 23rd September 2019 =